renovatebot/renovate/lib/modules/manager/regex/readme.md

 The syntax in the example is arbitrary, and you can set your own syntax.
 If you do, update your `matchStrings` regex!

-You can use simple versions of such comments to increase readability.
+You can use comments like these to increase readability.

 For example the `appVersion` property in a `Chart.yaml` of a Helm chart is always referenced to an Docker image.
 In such scenarios, some values can be hard-coded.